AaronErhardt/AaronErhardt.github.io/relm4-book/src/message_handler.md

 ### The includes

 In this example, the includes are a little special.
-We have two kinds of senders: one sender that's used by Relm4 (`relm4::Sender`) and the sender we use for the message handler (`tokio::sync::mpsc::Sender`).
+We have two kinds of senders: one sender that's used by Relm4 (`relm4::Sender`) and the the other sender we use for the message handler (`tokio::sync::mpsc::Sender`).
 Because both are called `Sender` by default we rename the latter to `TokioSender` in the last line of the includes.

 ```rust,no_run,noplayground
 {{#include ../listings/message_handler.rs:include }}
 ```

 > Different senders are useful for different use-cases.
-For example, the sender from Relm4 is just an alias for `glib::Sender` that integrates well with GTK.
-The sender from tokio is nice for asynchronous code and `std::sync::mpsc::Sender` could, for example, be used for a thread pool.
+In this case we use the first sender from Relm4, which is just an alias for `glib::Sender`, for communicating with the GTK widgets.
+> And the second sender from tokio, which is implemented for being used in asynchronous code.
+From that we'll use `std::sync::mpsc::Sender` in this example to communicate with a thread pool which handles later the message queue.

 ### The model